You are here

 - Travel to and from an off-campus project site is considered an off-campus cost.
 Travel to and from other locations, such as meetings with federal sponsors, is not considered an off-campus cost;

-- Subaward costs are not a determinant in classifying costs as on-campus or off-campus;
+- Subaward and other third-party costs are not a determinant in classifying costs as on-campus or off-campus;

 - Costs incurred at the off-campus project site may include administrative salaries when administrative support cannot otherwise be reasonably provided, related fringe benefits, supplies, utility costs, rent, local travel, and other similar costs that are treated as direct costs.